CianciarusoCataldo/mobrix-ui/README.md

 > ## Note for older MoBrix-ui version
 >
-> MoBrix-ui v3 introduces some breaking changes that makes it not compatible with older MoBrix verions (using different lib versions in parallel is possible, but can cause some unexpected errors).
-If you are using MoBrix 2.X.X or lower, upgrade it to v3.X.X if possible!
-> Please read the [old versions guide](https://cianciarusocataldo.github.io/mobrix-ui/docs/old-guides) if you want to use older MoBrix-ui versions.
+> If you still want to use older MoBrix-ui versions, read the [old versions guide](https://cianciarusocataldo.github.io/mobrix-ui/docs/old-guides) .
+>
+> (Upgrade it to v4.X.X if possible!)
 >
 > <br>